rafahm-google/opportunity-engine/README.md

     *   `date_col`: The date of the investment (e.g., `YYYY-MM-DD`).
     *   `channel_col`: The name of the marketing channel or campaign (e.g., `YouTube Brand`, `Google Search`).
     *   `investment_col`: The total amount invested on that day for that product group.
-    *   It is also expected a column with the advertiser name.

 *   **Example:**
     ```csv